New #TooIntoYou Guide on Safety Orders for Young Women Experiencing Dating Abuse launched by Women’s Aid

-The three week long poster and social media advertising campaign runs from 8th October to the end of the month.
+The three week long poster and social media advertising campaign runs from 14th February to 8th March (International Women's Day).

 Each character reflects the insidious and harmful ways that young women experience dating abuse from their boyfriends or exes.
 The campaign also helps young women to spot the 10 key danger signs of dating abuse and provides information to combat online stalking and digital abuse and shares young women's stories.
-The #TooIntoYou campaign is supported by Norah Casey and Bláthnaid Treacy.
+The #TooIntoYou campaign is supported by RTE presenter Bláthnaid Treacy.

 The campaign highlights the hidden reality of many young women's relationships and calls attention to the darker side of relationships.
 We are clearly asking – what part of love is abuse?